MihaiDamian/yamaha-powersync/README.md

 ================

 A simple script you can use to power on/off your receiver when your computer start/shuts down.
-Works with most network-enabled Yamaha AV receivers.
+Works with most network-enabled Yamaha® AV receivers.
 Tested on Yamaha RX-V475.

 Basic usage instructions